 Man Utd complete signing of Alexis Sánchez

-The biggest transfer saga of the January transfer window has finally come to an end as Manchester United have just announced the signing of Alexis Sánchez in a swap deal with Arsenal.
+The biggest transfer saga of the January transfer window has finally come to a conclusion as Manchester United have just announced the signing of Alexis Sánchez in a swap deal with Arsenal.

 Henrikh Mkhitaryan has gone in the other direction to North London in a deal where no money exchange hands between either club.

 Sánchez had been in the final six months of his deal at the Emirates with no intention of signing a new deal.
-Gunners boss Arsène Wenger decided that getting a player in exchange for the Chilean superstar instead of losing their star for nothing in the summer.
+Gunners boss Arsène Wenger decided that getting a player in exchange for the Chilean superstar was better than losing their star for nothing in the summer.

 The 29-year-old had not featured in either of Arsenal’s last two games.

-Speaking to MUTV, latest Manchester United signing Alexis Sánchez admitted he was delighted to be signing for the biggest football club in the world.
+Speaking to MUTV, Manchester United’s latest signing Alexis Sánchez admitted he was delighted to be signing for the biggest football club in the world.
 He said:

 “I am thrilled to be joining the biggest club in the world.
 I have spent three-and-a-half wonderful years at Arsenal and I bring with me very positive memories of that great club and its fans.
 The chance to play in this historic stadium and to work with José Mourinho was something I could not turn down.
 I am very proud to be the first Chilean player ever to play for United’s first team and I hope I can show our fans all around the world why the club wanted to bring me here.”